 The great thing about travel insurance is the fact that you might already have a policy.
 If you have benefits through your employer, take a look to see if you have travel medical insurance included.
 Most major employers will have travel medical insurance as a standard policy, but it’s rare that they’ll offer trip cancellation/interruption or baggage insurance.

-Travel credit cards tend to have excellent coverage and will usually include travel medical insurance, trip cancellation/interruption, baggage insurance, and accidental death & dismemberment.
-To qualify, you need to book your flights on the credit card that has the insurance benefit.
-Keep in mind that credit card travel insurance usually only covers a set period of time e.g. 10 or 14 days.
-If you’re travelling longer, you’ll need to extend your coverage or purchase a separate policy.
+There are also quite a few credit cards with travel insurance that will usually include travel medical insurance, trip cancellation/interruption, baggage insurance, and accidental death & dismemberment.
+Travel medical insurance always applies, but to qualify for the other types of insurance, you usually need to charge a certain amount of your travel expenses to your credit card for the policy to be valid.
+Keep in mind that credit card travel insurance usually only covers a set period of time e.g. 10 to 21 days and it may only cover those under the age of 65.
+If you’re travelling longer or you’re older than 65, you may need to extend your coverage or purchase a separate policy.
+Remember, every insurance policy is different, always read the fine print to find out exactly what you’re covered for.

 Making a claim